the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-data-curation.md

 These sources may be research articles in electronic format or databases like electronic databases among others.
 This stage focuses on ensuring that the data captured is actually fit for purpose and ready for curation.

+- See {ref}`Finding data<rr-rdm-find>` for more information

 ### 2. Data appraisal
-Data appraisal and selection are fundamental stages in the data curation process.
-In data appraisal, you are required to select the appropriate data by entering, digitizing, transcribing, checking, validating and cleaning the data; in addition to anonymizing the data where necessary, describing the data and managing and storing the data.
+In data appraisal, you are required to select the appropriate data by entering, digitizing, transcribing, checking, validating and cleaning the data.
-As you appraise the data you need to adhere to the documented guidance, policies and legal requirements in evaluating research data in a particular organization and selecting the data that requires long term preservation.
+You may also need to to anonymizing the data where necessary.
 Your appraisal and selection policy should ensure consistency, transparency, and accountable decision making.

 - See [Crystal Lewi's blog on cleaning data](https://cghlewis.com/blog/data_clean_02) for more detailed information.